silviamaggi/smd-com/_posts/2023-07-08-letting-go-duolingo-streak.md

 ## Comparison

 The following is a visual comparison of the two mobile apps.
 Babbel also tracks activities, based on the goal that students can set.
-The count is visible at the top of the page, but I won‘t be receiving any notification about it.
+The count is visible at the top of the page, but I won’t be receiving any notification about it.

 I find Duolingo’s user experience choices quite aggressive.
 They include a red countdown of the hours left until I will lose my streak if I don’t start a lesson.